 Ph.D.
 University of Memphis (1996); A.B.
 Seattle University (1991)

-I teach widely in the Caribbean and African-American intellectual traditions, with special emphasis on francophone critical theory (see my courses Marvelous Blackness, Black Existentialism, and The Afro-Postmodern).
-As well, I am interested in Paul Gilroy's work (see Theorizing the Black Atlantic) as a way of thinking about transnational cultural contact and cultural production in the African diaspora.
+I teach widely in the Caribbean and African-American intellectual traditions, with special emphasis on francophone critical theory (see my courses Marvelous Blackness, Black Existentialism, and The Afro-Postmodern) and various ways of thinking about transnational cultural contact and cultural production in the African diaspora.
 My orientation is resolutely philosophical, in part because that is my character as a thinker and person, but more emphatically because I think it is important to attend to the unique philosophical voice in African-American and Caribbean intellectual life.

 In addition to over three dozen essays in European and Africana critical theory, I have published Sensibility and Singularity (SUNY 2001), Godard Between Identity and Difference (Continuum 2008), and Levinas and the Postcolonial: Race, Nation, Other (Edinburgh 2011, winner of the Frantz Fanon Book Prize).
 I am also editor (with Eric S. Nelson) of Between Levinas and Heidegger (SUNY 2011), (with Marisa Parham) Theorizing Glissant: Sites and Citations (R&L 2015), an issue of Journal of French and Francophone Philosophy on Godard and Philosophy (2010), an issue of The C.L.R.
 James Journal (with Marisa Parham) on Édouard Glissant (2011), (with Jill Stauffer, Ozlem Biner, and Sharika Thiranagama) a special double issue of Humanity on reconciliation, and (with Grant Farred) issues on James Baldwin in Critical Philosophy of Race and in New Centennial Review.